gitgroch/fred-herzog/README.md

 - I feel that this enabled me to maintain a consistent theme throughout the project, and saved a huge amount of time.

 #### **Cube CSS**

 - Like discovering variables, discovering that there were different methodologies in arranging CSS code was a bit of a revelation.
 I discovered the [CUBE (Composition Utility Block Exception) CSS](https://cube.fyi/) methodology about half way through development and tried to implement it into my workflow
 - While I didn’t implement everything from the process, it definitely helped with the remainder of my work, and will be something I will research more and implement for future projects.

+#### **CSS Reset**

+- I found [Andy Web's CSS reset](https://piccalil.li/blog/a-modern-css-reset/) while researching CUBE CSS and I found it to be a very useful set of Universal defaults that I will continue to use for future projects

 ### **Credits and Acknowledgements**